mlatcl/mlatcl.github.io/_people/jessica-montgomery.md

 position: Executive Director, Accelerate Science
 institution: Cambridge University
 image: jessica-montgomery.jpg
-biography: Jess is Executive Director of the Accelerate Programme for Scientific Discovery, and Director of the Data Trusts Initiative.
+biography: Jess is Director of ai@cam and the Accelerate Programme for Scientific Discovery.
 She has a range of collaborations in areas where AI is being used to tackle real-world challenges.
 These explore the roles that technological advances, scientific evidence, policy development and public dialogue can play in sharing the